SuryaNarayanaa/QuantGrad/README.md

 - [QuantGrad README](./QuantGrad/README.md)
 - This is how a 100 parameter FC NN looks like, pretty dope
 ![This is how a 100 parameter FC NN looks like](./This%20is%20how%20a%20100%20parameter%20FC%20NN%20looks%20like%20.svg)

+As this is the building blocks of DNN's and AI's we can experiment with a lot of concepts with this, So collaborators are welcomed to clone this and try experimenting with this.